 When you turn the lever to advance the film, it is smooth.
 I know it cannot be expressed in words; you have to try it to know what I’m talking about here.
 And then there’s the shutter.
 Made of rubberized cloth, it is near silent and so satisfying.
 Perfect if you want to walk around with the camera taking photos of street subjects.

 Loading the Leica M3 can be quite an experience too if you lack patience.
 It’s not particularly quick compared to the quick loading mechanism that’s in the cameras like the Leica M6.
 When loading the M3, you need to insert the leader into a slit of a take-up spool.
 This is what takes up most of the time.
 And every time I tend to hurry, I tend to mess things up.
 So I’d advise you to take it slow.

 Leicas are expensive.
 But, if you have the budget and are in the market for a Leica that shoots film, you can consider the M3.
 The images that the M3 produces are without a doubt spectacular.
 But, the output totally depends on you – the photographer.

 The camera has no built-in metering system, no auto modes, it’s all manual.
 And neither is it designed for So, the success or failure of the images is all up to you.
 If you are inclined towards getting the M3 and are aware of these caveats, the Leica M3 can be a great camera to own.
 It will serve you very well for a long time to come.

-If you still want the M3 but want confidence that a light-meter provides, you’d want to have a look at the Leica M6 as well.
+If you still want the M3 but want the confidence that a light-meter provides, you’d want to have a look at the Leica M6 as well.

 Final Verdict on Leica M3

-The Leica M3 is a very simple camera which is a result of engineering brilliance.
+The Leica M3 is a very simple camera that is a result of engineering brilliance.
 It is a superb camera to work with and is probably the only camera you will ever need if you want to capture moments one frame at a time.
 The full mechanical experience can slow you down, but that’s the beauty of it.
-This camera will immerse you into the process of photography.
+This camera will immerse you in the process of photography.